AllSpaghettiNoCode/CrapCut/README.md

 # CrapCut
+---
+# CapCut have actually noticed this repo, and as such, have patched the method by reducing the preview time to 15 seconds.
+A fix is being implemeted, but it might take a while.

 CrapCut allows you to download any CapCut TTS voices (Pro included) for free by just listening to a sample of it.
 Simply add some text, pick the voice you want and click the preview button, then click the "Download Sample" button.
 It's that easy! **No server.py or any other external files needed!**
 ## Features